 Southwark residents can buy a home compost bin at a reduced cost from the reuse and recycling centre or by arranging a home delivery through Get Composting

 Home compost bins are ideal if you have a garden.
 The recycled plastic bins are available in two sizes and come with a five litre ventilated kitchen caddy, composting manual and access to a composting helpline.

 - the 220 litre bin is 90cm tall with a 74cm base diameter

 - the 330 litre bin is 100cm tall with a 80cm base diameter

 The kitchen caddy can be used to hold your organic kitchen waste before you take it to the compost bin.

 To keep your caddy clean, you can use biodegradable/compostable liners (these can be bought from your local supermarket), your old plastic bags (although these cannot be put in the bin) or a couple of sheets of newspaper that will soak up moisture and will decompose easily.

-Community groups, schools, places of worship or similar can obtain up to two FREE compost bins which you can collect from the reuse and recycling centre.
-For more information or to apply, email email@example.com with information about the name of your community group or organisation and where you are based.
+Community groups, schools, places of worship or similar can obtain up to two free compost bins which you can collect from the reuse and recycling centre.
+Email us for more information or to apply - include information about the name of your community group or organisation and where you're based.
 We'll confirm your request and arrange a date and time for you to collect them.